 The case against bone conduction headphones

-We at SoundGuys harp on the importance of isolation, but it’s more than repetition for the sake of repetition; it makes an audible difference.
+Bone conduction nay-sayers harp on the importance of isolation, but it’s more than repetition for the sake of repetition; it makes an audible difference.
 Insulating your eardrums from outside clamor benefits clarity because a good seal mitigates auditory masking.
 What’s more, if your eardrum isn’t being used, transmission accuracy is compromised.
-You’ll get the gist of your media playback, but it won’t sound true to form.
+You’ll get the gist of your media playback, but audio quality is severely degraded.

-Sound quality aside, the fit is just uncomfortable.
+Sound quality aside, the fit may be uncomfortable.
 Let’s take the Aftershokz Trekz Titanium, one of the more popular options; it rests atop your cheekbones and balances its weight on a small portion of your ears.
 It’s hard to maintain a stable fit when walking, let alone when doing more vigorous activities like running.

 If audio quality matters to you at all, avoid bone conduction cans.